-- The weightings specified by the school in its assessment program do not conform with NESA requirements as detailed in the syllabus packages - The school's procedures for determining the final assessment mark do not conform with its stated assessment program.
-There are computational or other clerical errors in the determination of the assessment mark.
+• The weightings specified by the school in its assessment program do not conform with NESA requirements as detailed in the syllabus packages

+- The school's procedures for determining the final assessment mark do not conform with its stated assessment program. - There are computational or other clerical errors in the determination of the assessment mark.

-Further information on both NESA rules, requirements and procedures and SCL's HSC Assessment Policy may be sought from the Campus Supervisor, Campus Executive or respective class teachers.
-Outside the school, students can seek advice from the School-based Assessment team at NESA, on (02) 9367 8451; or the NESA website at https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/Understanding-thecurriculum/assessment
+Further information on both NESA rules, requirements, and procedures and the SCL's HSC Assessment Policy may be sought from the Campus Supervisor, Campus Executive or respective class teachers.
+Outside the school, students can seek advice from the School-based Assessment team at NESA at (02) 9367 8451 or the NESA website at https://curriculum.nsw.edu.au/assessment-and-reporting/assessment-principles